-Michael Kojo Essien is a Ghanaian footballer who plays for AC Milan and with the Black stars of Ghana.
+Michael Essien is a Ghanaian footballer who currently plays for Persib Bandung and with the Black Stars of Ghana.
 He is particularly a household name in the Chelsea Club as a result of his almost a decade commitment to the club.
 Michael Essien is a midfielder who has often been lauded as a box-to-box midfielder for his ability to exert energy in supporting offensive and defensive play and for his tough tackling style.
-Essien can also play as a defender, both on the right of defense and in the centre.
+Essien can also play as a defender, both on the right of defence and in the centre.
 I guess you already know these very conspicuous facts about him.
 There are actually a lot more you should know.

-Michael who was born on December 3rd, 1982 began his football career after graduating from St. Augustine’s College in Cape Coast, playing in a local club in his native Ghana, called Liberty Professionals.
 He broke through when he played in the 1999 FIFA U-17 World Championship in New Zealand.
-This led to attention from European scouts, and he even had a trial at Manchester United in April 2000, playing in the club’s Under-17 team’s defeat by Derby County.
+This led to the attention from European scouts, and he even had a trial at Manchester United in April 2000, playing in the club’s Under-17 team’s defeat by Derby County.
 Manchester United offered him a contract to play for them, but work permit issues meant he would have had to join their Belgian feeder club Royal Antwerp until he was eligible to move to England.
-Since then, he has played for the following clubs: Batsia, Olympic Lyonnais, Chelsea, Real Madrid, and Milan.
+Since then, he has played for notable clubs including; Bastia, Olympic Lyonnais, Chelsea, Real Madrid, Milan and currently Peris Bandung.

 2. His father was a footballer too

 Michael’s dad, James Essien played football for Gold Coast in his youthful days.
 Even Michael’s late elder brother was also a footballer before his accidental and premature death.
 So I could say that football runs in his family.

 3. His father disowned him for Neglect earlier before his demise.